situjet/ESCHER-Swarm-Solver/docs/cfr/GUIDE TO CFR.md

 To simplify, this is just saying that from the infoset ***I***, we just say that the counterfactual value of taking the action *a* is equal to the probability of the observation node in the next layer multiplied by the utility of continuing to play out the rest of my strategy, which we then sum over all possible observation nodes.

 The *h* term here refers to the opponent's history, not ours.
 It's essentially saying that these are the set of opponent histories that would lead to this specific infoset I, so the nodes represent the possible true game state.
 This is perhaps the most interesting part of the entire counterfactual utility calculation - because you may note that *our* own history is irrelevant.

 Specifically, counterfactual utilities assert that the sequence of actions you took are irrelevant - rather, the infoset, and solving at the infoset itself is what actually matters.
-You then weight it by the reach probability, giving you the correct distribution of what your opponent would do, and how important/valuable certain game states are.
-The only thing that matters is the action you take next -> aka, calculating the **local regret**, which we already know how to do through **RM** or **RM+**.
+You then weight it by the reach probability, giving you the correct distribution of what your opponent would do, and how important/valuable certain game states are. .

+The only thing that matters is the actions you can take next -> aka, calculating the **local counterfactual regret**, which we already know how to do through **RM** or **RM+**.
+This is where the prior emphasis on *hindsight* is important - this is why it's called *counterfactual regret*, because you're not actually asking whether or not one action is "objectively" better than the other, you're asking what the value is if you consistently deviated at this point, and play it out - "counterfactual".
+This allows you to explore optimal actions without ever reaching that state and minimize global regret, which converges to Nash equilibria.

 ### Counterfactual Regret Minimization